 There is one more geographical area worth mentioning.
 Biff is deeply connected with the American West.
 He understands that there is a lot of potential and freedom on the farms where he works.
 It is where he can escape from the illusions of the East of the US.
 Unlike Willy, Biff realizes that the East is nothing but a concrete trap robbing him of his individuality.

-Moreover, Miller includes some foreshadowing moments.
-One of them is the previously discussed situation with the stockings.
+One example of foreshadowing in Death of a Salesman is the situation with the stockings that points at the characters’ financial struggles and the fragility of their familial bonds.
 Another example is flute music, which is related to Willy’s past.
 Only later do we find out that his father, who left him, was selling flutes.

 Irony in Death of a Salesman